 We’ve all heard about pot smokers going for “the munchies”.
 The unstoppable snacking after an episode of cannabis use is so legendary that even movies have been made about it.
 It is widely believed that smoking pot makes you snack uncontrollably resulting in weight gain.
 Epidemiological studies, however, have thrown up different results.

 A study to examine the effects of enacting medical marijuana laws or MMLs on factors like body weight, physical wellness, and exercise showed that MMLs reduced the obesity-related medical costs by $58-$115 per person annually indicating that legalizing marijuana consumption positively reduced obesity in the population.3

 Then what about all those stories of weight gain among marijuana users floating about on the internet?
-Interestingly, a study done to understand this paradox has found that while most epidemiological studies have shown weight reduction among pot smokers, marijuana use among patients with HIV/AIDS and cancers have shown weight gain.
-The study inferred that marijuana could well be a regulatory compound, increasing weight in those with low weight, but decreasing weight of those who are normal or overweight.4 It was also found that weight loss is seen mostly among chronic marijuana users than short-term users.
+Interestingly, a study done to understand this paradox has found that while most epidemiological studies have shown weight reduction among pot smokers, marijuana use among patients with HIV/AIDS and cancers has shown weight gain.
+The study inferred that marijuana could well be a regulatory compound, increasing weight in those with low weight, but decreasing weight of those who are normal or overweight.5 It was also found that weight loss is seen mostly among chronic marijuana users than short-term users.

 Studies have proven without a doubt that cannabis use helps reduce weight, but it may not be the right way to do it.
 Weight loss is seen only among long-term, chronic smokers but long-term smoking affects your health adversely.
 Here are some health problems associated with chronic cannabis use:

-Acute cannabis use was also found to impair inhibition and promote impulsivity.
-Even after a period of abstinence, these deficits in users became evident in tasks that demanded concept formation, planning and sequencing abilities.
+Acute cannabis use was also found to impair inhibition and promote impulsive behavior.
+Even after a period of abstinence, these deficits in users became evident in tasks that demanded concept formation, planning, and sequencing abilities.
 What more?
 Even working memory was significantly impaired in long-term cannabis users.
-Chronic, heavy use affected verbal fluency and the impairment continued even after long-term abstinence.5
+Chronic, heavy use affected verbal fluency and the impairment continued even after long-term abstinence.6

-Many Physical Problems
+Long-Term Use Can Cause Many Physical Problems

 If you are a chronic cannabis user, it is highly like that you are dependent on other substances as well.
-A study has found that long-term cannabis use is associated with other substance dependence.7
+A study has found that long-term cannabis use is associated with other substance dependence.8

 Now, it is up to you to decide if you want to go the weed way to reduce a few inches.

 |↑1||Penner, Elizabeth A., Hannah Buettner, and Murray A. Mittleman.
 “The impact of marijuana use on glucose, insulin, and insulin resistance among US adults.”
 The American journal of medicine 126, no. 7 (2013): 583-589.|

 |↑2||Le Strat, Yann, and Bernard Le Foll.
 “Obesity and cannabis use: results from 2 representative national surveys.”
 American journal of epidemiology (2011): kwr200.|

-|3.||↑||Sabia, Joseph J., Jeffrey Swigert, and Timothy Young.
+|↑3||Sabia, Joseph J., Jeffrey Swigert, and Timothy Young.
 “The effect of medical marijuana laws on body weight.”
 Health economics (2015).|

-|4.||↑||Sansone, Randy A., and Lori A. Sansone.
+|↑5||Sansone, Randy A., and Lori A. Sansone.
 “Marijuana and body weight.”
 Innovations in clinical neuroscience 11 (2014).|

-|5.||↑||Crean, Rebecca D., Natania A. Crane, and Barbara J. Mason.
+|↑6||Crean, Rebecca D., Natania A. Crane, and Barbara J. Mason.
 “An evidence based review of acute and long-term effects of cannabis use on executive cognitive functions.”
 Journal of addiction medicine 5, no. 1 (2011): 1.|

 |↑8||Degenhardt, Louisa, Wayne Hall, and Michael Lynskey.
 “The relationship between cannabis use and other substance use in the general population.”
 Drug and Alcohol Dependence 64, no. 3 (2001): 319-327.|